datadrivenharshal/CLaRA/README.md

-# CLaRA
-CLaRA: A Contextual Labelling and Rapid Annotation Framework Using Large Language Models
+# CLaRA: A Contextual Labelling and Rapid Annotation Framework Using Large Language Models